umd-db/cmsc424-fall2025/project3/README.md

 Familiarize yourself with the code in the 'index' directory since all the changes that you will make will happen here.

 ### First Function
+Implement the `LeafNode::toBytes` function that serializes a `LeafNode` into a byte array.
+This byte array will then be written to disk.
+The format of the serialization is described in the comments of the `LeafNode::toBytes` function.
+For an example of how a node is written to disk, see `InnerNode::toBytes`.

 Implement the `LeafNode::fromBytes` function that reads a `LeafNode` from a page.
-For information on how a leaf node is serialized, see `LeafNode::toBytes`.
+The format of the serialization is described in the comments of the `LeafNode::toBytes` function.
 For an example on how to read a node from disk, see `InnerNode::fromBytes`.

 Our implementation of B+ trees assumes that inner nodes and leaf nodes can be serialized on a single page.
 You do not have to support nodes that span multiple pages.